 So the tip’s connection would carry the left channel to the left driver, completing the circuit with the return wire (sleeve).
 The ring’s connection would carry the right channel to the right driver and also complete the circuit with the return wire (sleeve).
 This can be visualized in the diagram below:

-This allows the headphones to effectively recreate stereo audio.
+This allows the headphones to recreate stereo audio effectively.

 Balanced Stereo Headphone Audio Signals